Demonstrating theory in practice

 Une combinaison gagnante / The McGill model and local community service centers.
 A fetching combination.
 [Article in French]

-Classification systems for health concerns, nursing strategies,
+Classification systems for health concerns, nursing strategies, and client outcomes

 Nursing practice with families who have a child with a chronic illness.